Hector1389/Hector1389.github.io/README.md

 7) In terminal, type => npm install -g opspark
 8) In terminal, type => os install

+# How to test projects
+1) In terminal, type => os test
+2) Type github username if prompted
+3) Type personal access token if prompted
+4) Select bootcamp session
+5) Select project to test

 # First Website
 - Complete todos 1-10

 # Portfolio Project
 - Complete todos 1-5

+# How to run git commands
+1) In terminal, type => git add -A
+2) In terminal, type => git commit -m "description"
+3) In terminal, type => git push